johnmay/beam/README.md

 # Grins

-A free and open source Java library for parsing and generating [Simplified molecular-input line-entry system (SMILES)](http://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) line notations.
-The primary focus of the library is to provide an implementation of the [OpenSMILES](http://www.opensmiles.org) specification for the [Chemistry Development Kit (CDK)](http://sourceforge.net/projects/cdk/).
+A free and open source Java toolkit dedicated to parsing and generating [Simplified molecular-input line-entry system (SMILES)](http://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) line notations.
+The primary focus of the library is to handle the SMILES syntax and to provide an implementation of the [OpenSMILES](http://www.opensmiles.org) specification for the [Chemistry Development Kit (CDK)](http://sourceforge.net/projects/cdk/).
 The code is separate to avoid cluttering the CDK API with data structures specific to Grins.

 ## Goals
  - Handle tetrahedral and double bond stereo chemistry and maintain configuration through different orderings